 In 2015 Richard met soprano Elissa Edwards, and quickly realized that he had finally met an ideal singer for Strozzi's demanding music, with the rare combination of a flexible and powerful voice, brilliant technique, a well-developed understanding of the issues of Baroque performance practice, an engaging personality, and a lively musical imagination.
 Since then Elissa and Richard have been working steadily on mastering the many challenges of performing Strozzi's highly virtuosic works.
 They are now at the start of an ambitious recording project, beginning with a two-CD recording of Strozzi's Opus 8, her last known works.

 Lutenist Richard Kolb has performed throughout North America and Europe as a soloist and with a wide range of Baroque ensembles, including Opera Atelier, New York City Opera, Les Musiciens du Louvre, Chicago Opera Theater, Waverly Consort, Handel & Haydn Society, Pegasus, and Concert Royal.
-He combines a career as a performer with scholarship in the field of 17th-century music, and is nearing completion of the first modern edition of Barbara Strozzi's complete works, in seven volumes published by Cor Donato Editions.
-He recently recorded a solo CD of lute music by Robert Ballard, scheduled for release in 2018.
-Kolb is Scholar in Residence for the New York Continuo Collective, and has been on the faculty of the University of Toronto, and the Royal Conservatory of Music (Toronto) and Case Western–Reserve University.
+He combines a career as a performer with scholarship in the field of 17th-century music.
+His edition of the complete works of Barbara Strozzi has just been completed, in eight volumes published by Cor Donato Editions, and his solo CD of lute music by Robert Ballard is to be released on the Centaur label November 15.
+Kolb is Scholar in Residence for the New York Continuo Collective, and has been on the faculties of the University of Toronto, the Royal Conservatory of Music (Toronto), and Case Western–Reserve University.